Hyperhidrosis is classified as excessive sweating and can be quite common.

 Secondary generalized hyperhidrosis results from medicine or a medical problem.
 Conditions that can cause it include menopause, an overactive thyroid, diabetic nerve disease (peripheral neuropathy), obesity, and stroke.
 Medications for blood pressure and depression can also cause this type of sweating.

 To ensure that you receive a proper diagnosis and treatment, you should see a dermatologist or other physician.
-Treatment depends on the cause.
-Some treatments include:
+Treatment methods will depend on the cause of your excessive sweating.

 Antiperspirants – available with or without a prescription, these sprays, gels, roll-ons and lotions decrease sweating.
 The most common ingredient is aluminum chloride hexahydrate.
 Apply the antiperspirant to the affected area at bedtime on dry skin.
 Wash off the product in the morning.
 Some people find that occlusion (covering the area) with plastic wrap after application can be helpful on the palms and soles, but may be too irritating for the arm pits or under the breasts.